psmyrdek/blog/content/posts/three-myths.md

 ---

-Let me ask you a question - what are the most important traits of successful software developer?
+Let me ask you a question - what are the most important traits of a successful software engineer?
 Experienced person would probably say "-It depends".
 That's true, all of this depends on our work and life experience.
 Back in time, when I was was on the beginning of my adventure with software development, I would say that successful people have to know everything, they are working in a "one man army" mode, and they can solve every single problem you're putting in front of them.
 Damn… I wasn't even close to the right answer.

 ## It's not about knowing all the things